COURSE

 This is probably our main activity.
 We assign an epistemologist and an interlocutor, and we also assign at least one official observer of the talk—preferably one who knows SE rather well—to give feedback to the epistemologist after the dialogue.
 Many of the other attendees will also observe the interaction.
 We time the dialogue (usually no more than 10 minutes), the feedback, and the subsequent discussion (usually no more than another 5 minutes).
 After the dialogue, the following happens:

-• The epistemologist attempts to pass The Ideological Turing Test, explaining in their own words what the interlocutor believes and why.
-The interlocutor provides feedback on the accuracy.
+• First, the person playing the epistemologist tries to pass The Ideological Turing Test, explaining in their own words what the interlocutor believes and why.
+The interlocutor gives feedback on their accuracy.

-• All listeners freely discuss the dialogue for a few minutes.
+• Thirdly, all the listeners can freely discuss that dialogue for another couple of minutes.

-Such feedback can be tremendously helpful in improving SE skills.
-Everyone can view the same dialogue from different angles and suggest better questions.
-Combining these insights can provide a significant boost for all participants.
+Such feedback can be tremendously helpful in improving your SE skills.
+Everyone can look at the same dialogue from different angles, and think of better questions that could have been asked.
+Combining it all together can be a massive boost for all of the participants.

 Additional Activities

 We usually do a second round of practice dialogues, and at the end, we give feedback about the meeting itself.
-We also have giveaway leaflets with helpful SE information and links.
-Here are some additional ideas for activities:
+We also have giveaway leaflets with some helpful SE info and links.
+Here are some more ideas for meeting activities:

-• Brainstorm SE questions for real-life situations and dialogues.
+• Brainstorm SE questions for your real-life situations and dialogues

 Part 2.
 Behind the Scenes